AbdullahAlMahfujShaan/Stock-Price-Prediction-using-Linear-Regression/README.md

-# Stock Price Prediction LR
+# Stock Price Prediction using Linear Regression
 This project is part of my CSE 445- Machine Learning Course that I did on Spring 2020 Semester.